 Videos: Devastation in Darfur’s Jebel Marra

-Updated 17:00 - Video showing the destruction and devastation at Feina village in South Darfur's East Jebel Marra by government forces and militias showed completely burnt houses and the village completely abandoned after its inhabitants fled to the mountain caves for security and protection.
+Updated 17:00 - Video showing the destruction and devastation at Feina village in South Darfur's eastern Jebel Marra by government forces and militias showed completely burnt houses and the village completely abandoned after its inhabitants fled to the mountain caves for security and protection.

 A resident of the village standing at the ruins of his house, said the militias burned everything and left nothing, not even livestock.